 While PoW still exists, it has been altered so that it’s no longer profitable for miners to use it.
-Post-Merge, it’s estimated that the amount of energy used for Ethereum will decrease by 99.95%.
-Using Bitcoin’s energy consumption as a comparison, estimated to be 150 terawatt-hours per year — equivalent to the amount of energy Argentina expends annually — the Ethereum Merge works as a far more energy-efficient monetary system.
+Post-Merge, it’s estimated that the amount of energy used for Ethereum decreased by 99.95%.
+Using Bitcoin’s energy consumption as a comparison, estimated to be around 150 terawatt-hours per year — equivalent to the amount of electricity Argentina expends annually — the Ethereum Merge works as a far more energy-efficient monetary system.

-Sharding is the last step of the Ethereum upgrades roadmap, but it isn’t expected to be finalized until 2023.
-While the previous stages focused on security and sustainability, Ethereum Sharding concentrates on scalability and encouraging network participation.
+The last step of the original Ethereum upgrades roadmap, Sharding has been dropped from the roadmap thanks to the quick development of another tool of scalability: layer 2 rollups.
+While the previous stages focused on security and sustainability, Ethereum Sharding was designed to concentrate on scalability and encourage network participation.

 Will Ethereum 2.0 Be a New Coin?

 There is no new coin or crypto resulting from Ethereum 2.0 upgrades.
-One of the main reasons developers have changed the wording from “Ethereum 2.0” to “Ethereum upgrades” is to avoid confusion.
+One of the main reasons developers changed the wording from “Ethereum 2.0” to “Ethereum upgrades” is to avoid that confusion.

-Those holding ETH do not need to take any action.
-ETH can still be used in the same manner as always — trading, staking, exchanging and other usual functions.
+Those holding ethereum, or ETH, do not need to take any action.
+ETH can still be used in the same manner as always: trading, staking, exchanging and other usual functions.

 Binance issued a warning that anyone asking users to buy “ETH2” tokens may be a scammer.
 Any contact suggesting funds need to be sent to an unknown third party should be ignored.
 Crypto scams are prevalent, and holders of digital assets must remain skeptical of suspicious activity.

-In fact, some analysts predict that the upgrades will increase ETH’s price, though that remains to be seen.
+In fact, some analysts predict that the upgrades will increase ETH’s price in the long term, though that remains to be seen.

 Insiders Weigh In on Ethereum 2.0

-A key Ethereum researcher, Justin Drake, commented that Ethereum 2.0 “dramatically increases the security of Ethereum.”
+A key Ethereum researcher, Justin Drake, told Time that Ethereum 2.0 “dramatically increases the security of Ethereum.”
 In his words, the upgrade will make it far more challenging to make any attacks on the Ethereum ecosystem.

 Co-founder of Ethereum, Vitalik Buterin, also made his feelings known following the successful Merge.
-He took to Twitter in September 2022, proclaiming that the event will cut “global electricity consumption by 0.2%.”
+He took to Twitter in September 2022, proclaiming that the event will cut “worldwide electricity consumption by 0.2%.”

 FAQHere are some questions people ask about the Ethereum 2.0 upgrades.